Rajpratik71/linux-manPages/wpa_supplicant.md

               Path to configuration file.
 (Per interface)

        -C ctrl_interface
               Path to ctrl_interface socket (Per interface.
 Only used if -c is not).

        -i ifname
               Interface to listen on.
 Multiple instances of this option can be present, one per interface, separated by -N option (see below).

        -d     Increase debugging verbosity (-dd even more).

        -D driver
               Driver to use (can be multiple drivers: nl80211,wext).
 (Per interface, see the available options below.)

        -e entropy file
               File for wpa_supplicant to use to maintain its internal entropy store in over restarts.

        -f output file
               Log output to specified file instead of stdout.
-(This is only available  if  wpa_supplicant   was   built   with   the   CON‐ FIG_DEBUG_FILE option.)
+(This is only available if wpa_supplicant was built with the CONFIG_DEBUG_FILE option.)

        -g global ctrl_interface
               Path to global ctrl_interface socket.
 If specified, interface definitions may be omitted.

        -K     Include keys (passwords, etc.) in debug output.